-The simulation study is presented here in the framework of a 2-level hierarchy consisting of individuals within 100 clinics of variable sizes (mean clinic size=150; see Dohoo and Stryhn (2006), where the simulation study is discussed within a context of cows within herds).
-One binary outcome (Y) was generated for each individual within each clinic.
-The log-odds of the baseline clinic prevalence was generated from N(-1.4,1), resulting in a baseline prevalence of approximately 25%.
-The individual-level predictor X was generated from a standard normal distribution, and set to have one of 17 levels of within-clinic clustering (ICC(X)), ranging from 0 (complete independence) to 1 (a clinic-level predictor).
+The simulation study is presented in the framework of a 2-level hierarchy consisting of cows within 100 herds of variable sizes (mean herd size=150; see Dohoo & Stryhn, 2006).
+One binary outcome (Y) was generated for each cow within each herd.
+The log-odds of the baseline herd prevalence was generated from N(-1.4,1), resulting in a baseline prevalence of approximately 25%.
+The cow-level predictor X was generated from a standard normal distribution, and set to have one of 17 levels of within-herd clustering (ICC(X)), ranging from 0 (complete independence) to 1 (a herd-level predictor).
 The effect of X was linear on the logit scale with a regression coefficient of 0.69, equivalent to an OR of 2.
-Each of the 17 scenarios were simulated 1,000 times.
+Each of the 17 scenarios were simulated 1000 times.
 Within each iteration, the dataset was created as described above.
 Subsequently, a simple logistic regression with X as the sole predictor and a logistic mixed model were carried out for each of the simulated datasets.
-Bias in estimates of the coefficient β of X and in SE(β) were computed by dividing the means of the respective estimates from the simple logistic model with the means from the logistic mixed model (left panel of Fig. 20.5).
-The effect of clustering on the variability of the individual estimates was evaluated by determining the standard deviation (SD) of β among the simulations for both models (right panel of Fig. 20.5).
+Bias in estimates of the coefficient $\beta$ of X and in SE( $\beta$ ) were computed by dividing the means of the respective estimates from the simple logistic model with the means from the logistic mixed model (left panel of Fig. 20.5).
+The effect of clustering on the variability of the individual estimates was evaluated by determining the standard deviation (SD) of $\beta$ among the simulations for both models (right panel of Fig. 20.5).